umbraco/UmbracoDocs/Reference/Cache/examples/tags.md

 2) One on my blog posts using the tag group `blog`

-We're going to expose an endpoint that allows up to grap the tags from each group.
+We're going to expose an endpoint that allows us to get the tags from each group.

 The tags from the `default` should be cached for a minute and the `blog` tags will be cached until site restart or if you publish a blog post node in the Backoffice.

 ## Example

 Why work with tags?
-Because they're not cached by default.. which makes them cool for demo purposes :)
+Because they're not cached by default.. which makes them ideal for demo purposes :)

 ### TagService